 The Frank Fehr Brewing Company became a part of the Central Consumers Corporation in 1901.
 In 1911, it opened a second facility in the former Schaefer-Meyer brewery at Logan and Lampton streets.
 3

 The Frank Fehr Brewing Company began to convert its second brewery into Frank Fehr Cold Storage, a cold storage facility, in early 1919.
 2 3 The company hired Walter W. Ahlschlager of Chicago to design and the Alfred Struck Company to construct the two million-square-foot, 13-story, reinforced concrete tower at the cost of $1,000,000.
 6 The remainder of the brewery buildings were remodeled at the cost of $75,000.
 The finished cold storage facility was billed the largest in the South when it opened on February 15, 1921.
 7

 The conversion of the brewery into a cold storage facility was a wise move as Kentucky voters narrowly approved a state constitutional amendment to ban the sale and distribution of alcohol in the state in November 1919, two months before prohibition began nationwide after the passage of the Eighteenth Amendment to the United States Constitution.
 1

 The Kentucky Refrigerating Company acquired Frank Fehr Cold Storage in 1927.
 Kentucky Refrigerating went bankrupt in 1931, and the Merchants Ice & Cold Storage Company purchased the complex out of foreclosure for $249,999 in August.
 8

 Frank Fehr Brewery was the only Central Consumers brewery to reopen after the repeal of Prohibition with the ratification of the Twenty-first Amendment on December 5, 1933.
 3 Under the direction of “Colonel” Frank Fehr, son of the founder, production peaked in 1949.
 The company suffered a drastic decline soon afterward and was bankrupt by 1958.
 The brewery continued onward with new management but closed in 1964.
-The last 7,663 barrels of Fehr’s beer was poured into the sewers to save on paying excise taxes.
+The last 7,663 barrels of Fehr’s beer were poured into the sewers to save on paying excise taxes.
 The Fehr Brewery was later the site of Dosker Manor, a low-income housing project.